 There has never been more interest in in-home golf simulators and indoor golf.

-With millions of Americans staying at home for an indefinite, extended period of time, and a number of states closing golf courses to promote social distancing, golfers are quickly realizing there may be no better time than now to get a golf simulator setup.
+With millions of Americans spending more time at home, particularly as they work from home for longer stretches of time, golfers are quickly realizing there may be no better time than now to get a golf simulator setup.